loganbrenningmeyer/c-cube-printer/README.md

 Now that we have the vertices, the next step is to connect them with lines.
 To do so, <a href = "https://www.geeksforgeeks.org/bresenhams-line-generation-algorithm/">Bresenham's Line Generation Algorithm</a> can calculate each coordinate between two points in a line using only int arithmetic.
 In short, the algorithm tracks the slope error between the the generated line and the true line, incrementing as needed to stay aligned.

-Bresenham line algorithm in action:
+Bresenham's line algorithm in action:

 ![Bresenham Line Algorithm](https://www.middle-engine.com/images/2020-07-28-bresenhams-line-algorithm/03_bresenham-12x12-example.gif)